Instructions for Students

 4. Once your registration is done and you have completed any required trainings, you can begin doing your project.
 Serve for the number of hours required by your instructor (10+ hrs.), OR complete your class S-L project as directed.
 If your instructor requires you to use the timesheet, get it signed every time you do service.

 5. At the end of your service, ask your community supervisor to fill out the back side of your timesheet – the Volunteer Site SUPERVISOR’S EVALUATION.
 This is not needed if your professor is also serving as your supervisor.
 Give your supervisor enough time to complete and mail (or scan and e-mail) it to the Service-Learning Office (new location: Hale Hoaloha 104) by the deadline on the form.
-For PACE/graduate courses, consult your professor for the deadline.
+For online/graduate courses, consult your professor for the deadline.

 For an example of the timesheet/evaluation form, with notes, be sure you’re logged into the CUH Portal and click here.